justinwang31/4883-Topics-in-Platform-Based-Development-/Assignments/L02/README.md

 | # | File Name | Description |
 | :-: | ----------- | ---------------------- |
 | 1 | [UltraSonic.ino](./UltraSonic.ino) | Code used to run the device |

+## Instructions
+Download code provided and compile.
+No dependencies needed.

 ## My Thoughts